Fields of Interest: Sociocultural Anthropology, Visual Studies, Ethnographic Film Making

 Education: Ph.D.
 2022, Yale University, USA

 Tram Luong is a visual anthropologist and multimedia art practicioner.
 Her doctorate research unpacks issues surrounding the construction of Vietnamese otherness in Cambodia, focusing on expressions of anti-Vietnam antagonisms in different conjunctures of Cambodian history.

-Tram is trained under the tutelage of photographer Pablo Delano and urban anthropologist Erik Harms.
-Her first feature film “Elegy for the time being” is an experimental documentary that merges ethnographic engagement with artistic interpretation to highlight the lasting impacts of past conflict on generations of Vietnamese artists and scholars in the United States.
-The film received positive transnational critiques after participating in a number of international festivals – the New Haven Documentary Film Festival (New Haven, CT), Hanoi DocFest (Hanoi, Vietnam), and Ethnografilm Paris (Paris, France)—as well as a special screening at the American Embassy in Hanoi, Vietnam in 2017.
+Her works span the gap between contemporary art and academia and have been presented at a number of international conferences such as the Asian Studies Conference in Japan and Visualizing Asia at SOAS, London; it has also appeared in the Journal of Peasant Studies, Anthropology Now, and On Our Times–The Digital Journal of Times Museum.
+Her first feature film Elegy For The Time Being (2017) is an experimental documentary that merges ethnographic engagement with artistic interpretation to highlight the lasting impacts of past conflict on generations of Vietnamese artists and scholars in the United States.
+The film was featured at the New Haven Documentary Film Festival (New Haven, CT), Hanoi DocFest (Hanoi, Vietnam), and Ethnografilm Paris (Paris, France)—as well as a special screening at the American Embassy in Hanoi, Vietnam in 2017.

 - Ethnographic Methods

 Luong, Tram.
 2020.
 “Covid-19 Dispatches from Ho Chi Minh City, Vietnam.”
 Anthropology Now 12 (1): 45-49. https://doi.org/10.1080/19428200.2020.1761209